 |David A. Jett, Ph.D.

 The increased risk of a terrorist attack in the United States involving chemical agents has created new challenges for many departments and agencies across the federal government.
-Within the Department of Health and Human Services (HHS), the NIH is taking a leadership role in pursuing the development of new and improved medical countermeasures designed to prevent, diagnose, and/or treat the conditions caused by potential and existing chemical threat agents.
+Within the U.S. Department of Health and Human Services (HHS), the NIH is taking a leadership role in pursuing the development of new and improved medical countermeasures designed to prevent, diagnose, and/or treat the conditions caused by potential and existing chemical threat agents.
 Many of these same chemicals not only pose as a terrorist threat agent, they may also be released from transportation and storage facilities during industrial accidents or natural disasters.
 The overarching goal of the CounterACT program is to integrate cutting-edge research with the latest technological advances in science and medicine for a more rapid and effective response during these chemical emergencies.

-The CounterACT program is annually funded by a special Congressional supplement to the NIH budget through the Office of the Director (NIH OD) under the oversight of the Office of Biodefense Research at the NIAID.
-This is a trans-NIH effort, involving partnerships with the NEI, NIAID, NIAMS, NICHD, NIEHS, NIGMS, NLM, and NINDS to execute the overall NIH Medical Research Program Directed Against Chemical Threats.
+The CounterACT program is funded by a special Congressional supplement to the NIH budget through the Office of the Director (NIH OD) under the oversight of the Office of Biodefense Research at the NIAID.
+This is a trans-NIH effort, involving partnerships with the NEI, NIAID, NIAMS, NICHD, NIEHS, NLM, NHLBI, and NINDS to execute the overall NIH Medical Research Program Directed Against Chemical Threats.

 Examples of Threat Agents

 Categories of research supported under this program include, but are not limited to: